Small businesses spend time and money building websites and blogs to advertise. Why not also monetise that website or blog?

 With such high numbers shopping online affiliate marketing is a good way to earn money whilst you are doing something else.

-I really like Affilorama for help on affiliate marketing.
+I really like Affilorama for help with affiliate marketing.

 Google provides the ability to choose the type of advert displayed on the site – plain text, links, text & links, images, video.